plotly/plotly.github.io/_posts/plotly1/2015-04-20-boxplot-description.md

 #### The Whiskers

 Every box plot has lines at Q1, the median, and Q3.
 The other major feature of a box plot is its  **whiskers**, which can be drawn using a few different methods.
-Plotly offers three methods, which you can switch between under Style &rarr; Show Points.
+Chart Studio offers three methods, which you can switch between under Style &rarr; Show Points.

 ##### Whiskers With All Points Visible

-To draw the whiskers when all points are displayed, Plotly first calculates the  **interquartile range (IQR)**, which is the distance between Q1 and Q3.
+To draw the whiskers when all points are displayed, Chart Studio first calculates the  **interquartile range (IQR)**, which is the distance between Q1 and Q3.
 Next, we look at a subset of the data, ranging between 1.5 &#215; IQR below Q1 and 1.5 &#215; IQR above Q3 (anything outside of this range is called an  **outlier **).
 We then draw lines at the smallest and largest point within this subset.
 These lines define our whiskers.

 <img class="article-img" src="https://plot.ly/static/img/literacy/boxplot/boxplotfig4b.jpg" id = "boxplotfig4" width = "588.4" height = "197.99" />

 ##### Whiskers With Only Outliers Visible

-If you ask Plotly to only display outliers, the whiskers remain in the same spot, but only the outlier points are drawn.
+If you ask Chart Studio to only display outliers, the whiskers remain in the same spot, but only the outlier points are drawn.
 This is a common view for box plots.
 In the example below, even though most of the points aren't drawn, we still know quite a bit about this data set.
 How might you describe it, just from the box, whiskers, and outliers?
 Often this display gives us all the information we need, and showing every single point would be distracting.

 <img class="article-img" src="https://plot.ly/static/img/literacy/boxplot/boxplotfig5a.jpg" id = "boxplotfig5" width = "538.19" height = "145.73" />